 An employer does not usually have to give a work reference – but if they do, it must be fair and accurate.
 You may be able to challenge a reference you think is unfair or misleading.

 Employers must give a reference if:

 - there was a written agreement to do so

 - they’re in a regulated industry, like financial services

 If they give a reference it:

-- must be fair and accurate - and can include details about workers’ performance and if they were sacked
+- must be fair and accurate – and can include details about your performance and if you were sacked

-- can be brief - such as job title, salary and when the worker was employed
+- can be brief – such as job title, salary and when you were employed

-Once the worker starts with a new employer they can ask to see a copy of a reference.
-They have no right to ask their previous employer.
+Once you start with a new employer, you can ask to see a copy of a reference.
+You have no right to ask your previous employer.

-If the worker thinks they’ve been given an unfair or misleading reference, they may be able to claim damages in a court.
-The previous employer must be able to back up the reference, such as by supplying examples of warning letters.
+If you think you’ve been given an unfair or misleading reference, you may be able to claim damages in court.
+Your previous employer must be able to back up the reference, such as by supplying examples of warning letters.

 You must be able to show that:

 - it’s misleading or inaccurate

-- they ‘suffered a loss’ - for example, a job offer was withdrawn
+- you ‘suffered a loss’ – for example, the withdrawal of a job offer

 Discrimination and unfair dismissal

 - the employment contract says you must be given a reference, but the employer refuses

 - you were sacked because your employer was asked for a reference while you were still working for them